Finiteness of hyperbolic entropy for holomorphic foliations with non-degenerate singularities: Hyperbolic motion trees

 To prove~\eqref{idholo}, note that $\lambda_{k,w}$ is the same flow path as the one for~$z$, just completed by adding $t_w$.
 Hence, we can cut $\lambda_{k,z}$ and $\lambda_{k,w}$ into parts on which they stay in the same flow box.
 This implies that $\Hol_{\lambda_{k,w}}=\Hol_{\lambda_{k,z}}$ on $2D$.
 Note that on the one hand $\gamma_{k,z}$ and $\lambda_{k,z}$ and on the other hand $\gamma_{k,w}$ and $\lambda_{k,w}$ have same starting and ending point in their lifting in $\set{D}$.
 Therefore, they are homotopic and we also have $\Hol_{\gamma_{k,z}}=\Hol_{\gamma_{k,w}}$ on $2D$. \end{proof}

 In practice, to determine a hyperbolic motion tree for a point $x$, we do not follow exactly the proof of Lemma~\ref{arbrex}.
 Instead, we fix a point in the cell (say the center), follow the proof for this point and apply Lemma~\ref{unifholo} to all points in the same cell.
 Lemma~\ref{unifholo} implies that we do not break any symmetry with this choice because we could have done the same with any point by~\eqref{smallpathw}, with the same holonomy map by~\eqref{idholo}.
 We need to check the following.
-This plays a similar role to~\cite[Lemma~2.9]{DNSII} in our refinement process.
+In our refinement process, this plays a similar role to~\cite[Lemma~2.9]{DNSII}.